 Wakkanai & islands: Wakkanai is Japan’s northernmost town,

 from where you can take the ferry over to Russia’s Sakhalin in the summer months (update: ferry service discontinued); from Wakkanai Park you can see Sakhalin on the horizon in clear weather.
 You can also take the short ferry trips over to the beautiful little Rebun & Rishiri islands, known for their excellent hiking.
 Search & book hotels in Wakkanai

 Hakodate: this port city at Hokkaido’s southern tip is an obvious place to stop if you’re travelling overland between Tokyo & Sapporo.
 Take the Mt Hakodate Ropeway up to see the view of the city – the night view is Hakodate’s claim to fame.
 Also check out the star-shaped Goryokaku Park (it’s mostly known for being a great cherry blossom spot in spring, but also nice in any other season).
 Search & book hotels in Hakodate

-Any questions about watching the rugby in Sapporo?
+Any questions about Sapporo?
 Give me a shout below and I’ll get back to you.